vindimy/chef-altcointip/README.md

 ## Introduction

-This repository contains the Chef cookbook and role for ALTcointip, a Reddit altcoin tip bot (https://github.com/vindimy/altcointip).
-The Chef role `altcointip` leverages Chef cookbook `altcointip` in order to set up a functional ALTcointip install, including basic configuration.
+This repository contains the Chef cookbook and role for **[ALTcointip](https://github.com/vindimy/altcointip)**, the Reddit altcoin tip bot.
+The Chef role `altcointip` leverages Chef cookbook `altcointip` to set up a functional ALTcointip installation, including basic configuration.
+However, the cookbook does *not* set up Bitcoin, Litecoin, or other altcoin daemons required for tipping functionality.

 ## Cookbook